tbecks/Realtime-Vehicle-Tracking/docs/BicepDeploymentGuide.md

 # Part 4: Edit Code
 We need to point our js code to look at the functions we are going to build..
 To do so open up ./web/index.html.

-On line 25, replace the URL with the Function App URL from the outputs you got when you deployed the bicep template: `const baseurl = 'https://yourfunctionhere.azurewebsites.net';`
+On line 25, replace the URL with the Function App URL from the outputs you got when you deployed the bicep template: `const baseurl = 'https://yourfunctionhere.azurewebsites.net';` **DENOTE NO TRAILING SLASH HERE**

 Save this file.